MichaelPaulukonis/tagspewer/README.md

    - we could drop the whole `:::<original text>` thing for this model
   - processor would have to be able to recognize which form of template has been provided
  - TODO: the main module version of spewer should be able to take a template as a string or array
+ - TODO: clean up the default lexicon
+  - this was part of Kazemi's original [spewer](https://github.com/dariusk/spewer) code, but has some ... interesting "features"

 # contraction expansion, possesives, and (un)known entities